-A laser cutting and engraving machine gives you a variety of options to create custom items.
+Laser cutters give you a variety of options to create custom items.
+Despite being called laser cutters, they are used to cut, engrave and mark various materials.
 While you might see a laser cutter for wood quite often, this isn’t the only material you can use.
-In fact, there are numerous laser cutting materials.
+In fact, there are numerous laser cutting and engraving materials.

 The best part is most laser cutters are designed to work multiple types of materials.
 Just make sure when choosing a laser cutter that you choose one that works with the materials you want to use most often.

 - What Materials Should Not be Cut or Engrave with a Laser Cutter?

 - Laser Cutter Settings for Different Materials